Command Line Usage

 - The

-option specifies that you are converting an XML file to the file type specified in the/converter
+/tooption specifies that you are converting a file from its native format to XML; the/fromoption specifies that you are converting an XML file to the file type specified in the/converteroption.- The XML Converter specified in the name argument for the

-if you want to save the analysis report (by default, it is written to a temp file and deleted after the conversion).
-The/analyze
+/analyzeto analyze and convert an EDI stream; use/reportif you want to save the analysis report (by default, it is written to a temp file and deleted after the conversion).
+The/analyzeand/reportoptions can only be used when converting EDI to XML (that is, when you are using the/tooption.See Chapter 3, Analyzing EDI to XML Conversions for more information.

 - Use

-to read from the standard input.- To write to the standard output, omit the
+/in -to read from the standard input.- To write to the standard output, omit the

-option.- You can use dashes (-) instead of forward slashes (/) to separate options – for example,
+/outoption.- You can use dashes (-) instead of forward slashes (/) to separate options – for example,

-.- To generate XML Schema, replace the
+-toinstead of/to.- To generate XML Schema, replace the

-option.
+/tooption with the/schemaoption.
 See XML Schema Generation for more information.Example

 The following example uses the EDI XML Converter to convert the input file, 831.x12, to an XML file, my831.xml using default values for the EDI XML Converter: